Work with tables in ADQM Control

 Graphs

-On the Tables page, you can get graphs to track the dynamics of changes in the Size and Row count metrics of ADQM tables (size of compressed data on disk and number of rows, respectively) over a selected period of time.
+On the Tables page, you can get graphs to track the dynamics of changes in metrics of ADQM tables.
+In the columns of metrics for which graphs are supported, there is the icon

-in the column of the corresponding metric — above the list of tables, ADQM Control will display a section with a graph built based on this metric of the ADQM table.
+.
+Click the icon — above the list of tables, ADQM Control will display a panel with a graph built based on the corresponding metric of the ADQM table.
 You can add up to 8 graphs (inclusive) simultaneously.

 To delete a graph, click the icon corresponding to the graph color in the table (for example,